lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The problem with arbitrary textual selection is not that one cannot find traces of historical processes; it’s a rhetorical-narrative problem.
 Underwood and Piper both discuss the fact that part of what a literary scholar does is *tell a good story*.
 It can be hard to tell a good story about an invoice, especially when one cannot even read the invoice itself.

+It feels kind untenable to ‘tell the story of the 1790s’ because I wouldn’t really try to ‘tell the story of the 1990s’.

 One of the pleasurable impulses that drives literary-historical research is the feeling that one’s explorations are special.
 Often it can seem as if you are the first person to read, or to care about, a text or a person in hundreds of years.
 That intimacy across time gains its sacred aura in part from its exclusivity; to love Jane Austen has a very different tenor than if one loves Charlotte Smith, or loves Susannah Goodall.
 Sharing one’s discoveries is a double-edged sword: love asks to be shared, but if it is shared *too* successfully, one’s own love may be threatened with diminishment, lost in a more general and therefore less special love.

 Selecting items completely at random may seem to be a poor methodology to find a new love.
 But what reparative reading shows us is that the object of love need not be *worthy* of that love; it may shape or colour the form of love, but the “plenitude” comes from the lover, not the beloved.
 Any object becomes lovable when examined with a loving eye.
 To observe, in minute detail, is to love.